Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders: Removal

 On 6 May, Latvian Prime Minister Krišjānis Kariņš announced that the monument's eventual removal was inevitable.

-After a spontaneous pro-Russian rally at the monument on 10 May, access to it was restricted once again and extended until August 31, while three police officers present on site on 10 May were suspended from their duties.
+On 10 May, flowers laid at the monument the previous day were removed with a bulldozer, reportedly on the initiative of Riga City Council and without prior coordination with the police.
+Video of the removal spread online and was followed that evening by a spontaneous pro-Russian gathering at the monument, which ended in unrest and police detentions.
+Access to the monument was again restricted and later extended until 31 August, and three police officers present at the site on 10 May were suspended from duty.

 On 12 May, a public demolition fundraising campaign was launched and more than 39,000 euros were donated by the end of the day when the Saeima voted to suspend the functioning of a section of an agreement between Latvia and Russia regarding the preservation of memorial structures.

 The next day Riga City Council also voted in favour of the monument's removal, but the total amount of donations reached almost 200,000 euros.
 Russia submitted a request for compensation for the monument's removal, but was dismissed by Minister of Foreign Affairs of Latvia Edgars Rinkēvičs who made a reference to Vladimir Putin's 2004 response to Latvia's wish to recover its former territory Abrene by saying that Russia "will get a dead donkey ears, not a compensation".